 Compensation expense for time-based vesting awards is recorded on a straight-line basis over the requisite service period, adjusted by estimated forfeiture rates.
-Vesting of performance-based RSUs is tied to achievement of specific company goals over the measurement period.
-For all performance-based RSUs granted to date, the measurement period is October 1, 2012 through September 30, 2015.
+Vesting of performance-based RSUs is tied to achievement of specific company goals over the measurement period, which is generally a three-year period from the date of the grant.
 For purposes of measuring compensation expense for performance-based RSUs, at each reporting date we estimate the number of shares for which vesting is deemed probable based on management's expectations regarding achievement of the relevant performance criteria, adjusted by estimated forfeiture rates.
 Compensation expense for the number of shares ultimately expected to vest is recognized on a straight-line basis over the requisite service period for the performance-based RSUs.
 The recognition of compensation expense associated with performance-based RSUs requires judgment in assessing the probability of meeting the performance goals.
 For performance-based RSUs, there may be significant expense recognition or reversal of recognized expense in periods in which there are changes in the assessed probability of meeting performance-based vesting criteria.

 Income Taxes: Our provision for income taxes includes federal, state, local and foreign income taxes.
 We recognize tax credits, primarily for R&D, as a reduction of our provision for income taxes in the year in which they are available for tax purposes.
 We provide deferred income taxes on temporary differences between assets and liabilities for financial reporting and tax purposes as measured by enacted tax rates we expect to apply when the temporary differences are settled or realized.
 We establish valuation allowances for deferred tax assets when the amount of future taxable income we expect is not likely to support the use of the deduction or credit.
-Annually we evaluate the capital requirements of our foreign subsidiaries and determine the amount of excess capital, if any, that is available for distribution.
-We provide for U.S. taxes on the amount we determine to be excess capital available for distribution.
-U.S. taxes are not provided on amounts we consider to be indefinitely reinvested.
+We evaluate the capital requirements of our foreign subsidiaries and determine the amount of excess capital, if any, that is available for distribution.
+We provided on amounts we consider to be indefinitely reinvested.